 If you’ve got an evening in London when it rains, why not book some last-minute tickets to the theatre.
 Few places in the world can match the allure of London’s theatres.
 From centuries-old venues like The Globe to more modern spaces such as The National.

 London is home to many famous shows such as Phantom of the Opera, The Lion King and Wicked.
 There’s normally tickets on offer on the day, have a look around Leicester square to see what’s available.

 If you’re able to book in advance then you could experience a show at the Albert Hall.
 One of the most beautiful venues in London, situated in Kensington, this lavish performance space has been wowing audiences since 1871.
 From classical music concerts to rock gigs, the Royal Albert Hall has something for everyone

 Spend Rainy Days in Traditional Pubs in London

-Finally where better to go, dry off, and warm up after getting drenched outside than the traditional English pub.
+Finally where better to go, dry off, and warm up in London when it rains than the traditional English pub.
 The selection of pubs in London is endless.
 Some offer just drinks and nibbles, whereas others offer gourmet dining.